IronRiders/Constitution/Club Constitution.md

 ## Article 4: Leadership Team

-The club will consist of one Team Captain, a VP/Communications Lead, a Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and a Strategy Lead.
+The club will consist of one Team Captain, a Communications Lead, a Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and a Strategy Lead.
 They communicate and organize meetings.

 These leads are responsible for organizing meetings and creating agendas for each meeting.
 Each lead will have meeting responsibilities divvied up in the by-laws.